EOEPCA/deployment-guide/docs/prerequisites/kubernetes.md

 #### Creating an image pull secret for DockerHub

+!!! tip "Only needed if you see `ImagePullBackOff` errors"
-> We recommend this step if any `helm` deployment is returning `ImagePullBackOff` errors.
+    We recommend this step if any `helm` deployment is returning `ImagePullBackOff` errors.

 For example, docker credentials in the `processing` namespace...